 Some programs have their own minimal score requirements which are higher than those stated above, in which case these higher standards will be required.
 Exceptions to the English standardized exams may be available for the three categories listed below:

 - Applicants that are citizens of countries where English is the SOLE OFFICIAL language of instruction, such as: Australia, Bahamas, Barbados, Bermuda, Belize, Canada — except Québec, Cayman Islands, Ghana, Guam, Ireland, Jamaica, Kenya, Liberia, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Singapore, Trinidad & Tobago, Uganda, United Kingdom, and Wales.

-- Applicants who have received or will receive a degree from an accredited university in the United States.
+- Applicants who have received or will receive a degree from a regionally accredited university in the United States.
 You must upload an unofficial transcript from that institution within the online admissions application.
 If you are offered admission, the official transcript must be received, or the TOEFL exam scores will be required to enroll.

 - Applicants who have attended an accredited university in the United States for at least one academic year.
 You must provide transcripts showing that you have taken classes for at least one academic year (two semesters or three quarters), or the official TOEFL scores must be received before you enroll.